Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Pam Leibfried

-In yesterday’s post, we reviewed some tips on how a college student can get a credit card to start building a credit history while still in school.
-But just having a credit card does not at all guarantee that you’ll graduate with good credit.
+Just having a credit card does not at all guarantee that you’ll graduate with good credit.
 Once you have a card in your own name, it is critically important that you use it wisely so you don’t damage your credit score.
-Today, in part two of our college credit series, we’ll share some tips on how to use your new credit card as a financial tool to help build your future financial life.
+We’ll share some tips on how to use your new credit card as a financial tool to help build your future financial life.

 As mentioned in part one of this series, the most important factor in your credit score is paying your bills on time, and this is even more critical with credit cards.
 If you don’t pay your credit card bill responsibly, the credit card company won’t raise your credit limit or offer you a better card.
 Plus, it’s less likely that you’ll be approved for any other credit cards.
 Set up a reminder of your bill due dates on your calendar and pay on time, every month.
 It’s best to pay your entire balance, but at a minimum, you MUST pay the minimum payment amount or you’ll really wreck your credit.